Edinburgh Skeptics: SkeptiCamp

 Edinburgh Skeptics is part of the international SkeptiCamp movement and held the first SkeptiCamp outside North America.
 Edinburgh SkeptiCamp is an annual meeting, it began as an evening event and has expanded to be a day of free events organised by the Society.
 The programme includes talks, videos, discussion groups, debates, speakers’ workshops and entertainment, all skeptically themed.

-Education and Outreach
+Education and outreach

 In 2015 the Society created a "skeptical stall" to be deployed at various public events across Edinburgh and Scotland.
 The stall was first displayed at the annual Meadows Festival, before later being shown at the Scottish Humanists Conference.
 The stall has since become a collaboration with Glasgow Skeptics.
-The stall contains information leaflets and science demonstrations with public participation and touches on subjects such as alternative medicine, the paranorma and the existence of psychic abilities.
+The stall contains information leaflets and science demonstrations with public participation and touches on subjects such as alternative medicine, the paranormal and the existence of psychic abilities.

-Members of the Society have been invited to give talks to other skeptics groups in the UK and Ireland on topics such as psychology, Alternative Medicine and the Burzynski Clinic.
+Members of the Society have been invited to give talks to other skeptics groups in the UK and Ireland on topics such as psychology, alternative medicine and the Burzynski Clinic.